atlassian-labs/cyclops/docs/deployment/README.md

 ### RBAC<a name="rbac"></a>

-To be able to function correctly, Escalator needs a service account with the following permissions:
+To be able to function correctly, Cyclops needs a service account with the following permissions:

 - **pods**:
   - watch